osama-ata/MAICEN2511/M2U2/README.md

     - `estimated_duration_days`
     - `actual_duration_days`

-2. **Execute the script**: Run the `main.py` script from your terminal:
+2. **Execute the application**: Run the `main.py` script using Streamlit from your terminal:

     ```bash
-    python main.py
+    streamlit run M2U2/main.py
     ```

 ## Output

-The script will generate two outputs:

-1. **Console Output**: A summary report will be printed directly to your terminal, showing sites that are over budget and those with timeline delays.
+The script will launch a web application in your browser, where you can see the project cost analysis, including sites that are over budget and those with timeline delays.
-2. **File Output**: A text file named `summary_report.txt` will be created in the same directory, containing the full report for your records.